 Effects of Environmental Degradation on Threatened Lemur Species

 Lemurs are some of the most endangered species in the world due to habitat fragmentation and deforestation.
 Examining stress and coping responses via cortisol may provide information as to how individuals strategically deal with change.
 In combination with phenological data from fragmented and continuous forests, behavioral data, and health assessments, we are measuring cortisol and thyroid hormone in Eulemur rubriventer and Propithecus edwardsi in Ranomafana National Park, and Propithecus diadema in Tsinjoarivo.
 This work is in collaboration with M. Irwin, J. Jernvall, and P. Wright, and has been supported by the National Geographic Society, National Science Foundation, American Association of University Women, PEO Foundation, Primate Conservation, Inc., Conservation International Primate Action Fund, American Society of Primatologists, and the University of Texas-Austin.
+You can read some of this work here.

 Mechanisms of Allomaternal Care